-The baseline environment $\mathcal{M}$ entertains some finite-horizon investor who disposes of $X_0\in\RR_+$ at $t=0$ and retires at $t=T$.
-All through $\left[0,T\right]$, the agent seeks to maximize expected lifetime utility from consumption and expected utility from terminal wealth by holding a continuously rebalanced portfolio.
-Thereby, the individual solves
+The baseline environment $\mathcal{M}$ entertains a finite-horizon investor who disposes of $X_0\in\RR_+$ at $t=0$ and who retires at $t=T$.
+All through $\left[0,T\right]$, the agent seeks to maximise expected lifetime utility from consumption and expected utility from terminal wealth by holding a continuously rebalanced portfolio.
+As a result, the individual solves